 A visually stunning dance piece exploring the impacts of the Quebec Bridge disaster of 1907, which killed 33 Mohawk ironworkers from the community of Kahnawake.
 When the bridge collapsed while under construction, it caused a wave of after-effects that stretched out to the whole world.
-It is a universal story that touches on themes of disaster, families, community, resilience, and about building bridges between people and generations.
+It is a universal story that touches on themes of disaster, families, community, resilience and building bridges between people and generations.
 Using both contemporary and traditional practices, direct descendant of this disaster Barbara Kaneratonni Diabo brings the past to the present in a way that will enthrall and resonate with audiences while deepening understanding of Indigenous people’s history.

 About A’nó:wara Dance Theatre